tmforum/DataModelDocumentation/docs/Customer/AccumulatedBalance.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/AccumulatedBalance.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `bucket` : A reference to the buckets involved in the aggregation
+  - Mandatory
+- `description` : Text describing the contents of the aggregated balance
+  - Optional
+- `name` : Friendly name to identify the aggregated balance
+  - Mandatory
+- `partyAccount` : A reference to the account that owns the buckets aggregated
+  - Optional
+- `product` : A reference to the product whose consumption is managed by the bucket .
+This is an array to allow scenarios where a buckets are shared between different products
+  - Mandatory
+- `relatedParty` : Used to provide information about any other entity with relation to the balance, for instance to define customer hierarchy for the balance (e.g.: customerId, userId, )
+  - Optional
+- `totalBalance` : Aggregated for a set of prepay balance buckets associated to the product

--
+  - Mandatory

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon